‘Security, not anarchy’: Trump mobilizes military to end looting, destruction

 As he spoke, police forces appeared to clash with peaceful protesters within earshot of the White House, signaling a dangerous escalation in the unrest.

-Mr. Trump said he told governors to deploy the National Guard in sufficient numbers so that “we dominate the streets.”
-He said if they don’t, he will deploy the military to “quickly solve the problem for them,” an allusion to the 1807 Insurrection Act.
+Mr. Trump said he will exercise an arcane law — the 1807 Insurrection Act — to deploy military forces.
+He also told governors to deploy the National Guard in sufficient numbers so that “we dominate the streets.”

 The president singled out Washington, calling vandalism the night before a “total disgrace” and he is dispatching soldiers to stop the rioting.
 He said those who destroy property will be punished to the full extent of the law.